North Florida Ospreys men's basketball

 The North Florida Ospreys represent the University of North Florida (UNF) in men's college basketball.
 The Ospreys compete in the ASUN Conference (A-Sun) in Division I of the National Collegiate Athletic Association (NCAA).
 They play home games at UNF Arena on the school's campus in Jacksonville.

 The program was founded in 1992 in the NAIA.
 They entered NCAA Division II the following season.
 The Ospreys transitioned into NCAA Division I from 2005 to 2009.
-Their current head coach is Matthew Driscoll.
+In 2015, the Ospreys made their first appearance in the NCAA Tournament since transitioning to Division I. The Ospreys are currently led by interim head coach Bobby Kennen.